ENG 121 English Composition I

 This course synthesizes key concepts in health informatics while incorporating emerging technologies to equip students with the skills necessary for data-driven decision-making in healthcare settings.
 Students will explore the construction and utilization of healthcare datasets, utilize computerized statistical packages, and assess the role of emerging technologies in achieving financial and performance improvement goals.
 Prerequisite: HIM 301.

-HIM 420 Health Information Governance & Strategic Planning
+HIM 420 Health Information Governance and Strategic Planning

 3 Credits